 “Warden Holohan, pale and plainly suffering, … turned his eyes away from the rope.
 Northcott stumbled and sagged, and the guards carried him up the steps.
 I heard him weeping and (begging for a prayer to be said for him).
 Warden Holohan raised his right hand, a tired and unwilling hand, and it was over,” he wrote.
 That night, sitting with his wife, Duffy vowed never to do that again and said he was glad he wasn’t warden.

 In 1940, Clinton Duffy was appointed “temporary” warden of the prison, slated for a 30-day assignment to the post.
 He restarted the inmate-produced newspaper, dubbing it The San Quentin News.

 In 1945, Warden Duffy made headlines by ordering racial integration in the dining hall.

-“Eight hundred white San Quentin convicts refused tonight to eat with 477 negroes and waited until the latter had finished before filing into the mess hall,” reported the Daytona Beach Morning Journal, March 27, 1945.
+“Eight hundred white San Quentin convicts refused tonight to eat with 477 (non-whites) and waited until the latter had finished before filing into the mess hall,” reported the Daytona Beach Morning Journal, March 27, 1945.
 “The silent demonstration was in sharp contrast to last night’s mess hall riot in which one inmate was stabbed and three were injured.
-The protests were directed against Warden Clinton Duffy’s order allowing negroes and whites to eat together.
+The protests were directed against Warden Clinton Duffy’s order (removing segregation during meals).

-“When he was appointed temporary warden, he was, at 42, the youngest warden of a major prison in the nation,” reported the New York Times, Oct.
+“When he was appointed temporary warden at age 42, he was the youngest warden of a major prison in the nation,” reported the New York Times, Oct.
 14, 1982.
 “He was warden at San Quentin until 1952, establishing himself as an innovative and humane director of prison life and earning the respect of penologists and inmates alike.
-He then served for 10 years on the California Adult Authority … retiring in 1962.”
+He then served for 10 years on the California Adult Authority (before) retiring in 1962.”

 Gladys Duffy passed away in 1969 at 69 years old.
 Clinton Duffy passed away in 1982 at 84 years old.